-This we owe to A.A.'s future; to place our When anyone, anywhere, reaches out for
+This we owe to A.A.'s future; to place our When anyone, anywhere, reaches out for help, common welfare first; to keep our Fellowship I want the hand of A.A. always to be there.
+And

 Notes from the compiler